commercetools/merchant-center-application-kit/CONTRIBUTING.md

 On `master` branch, we automatically publish **canary** releases from CI to the `canary` distribution channel, _after_ the build runs successfully.

-Canary releases are useful to test early changes that are not yet released.
-Usually, they run for each Pull Request merged, as we squash the commits into one.
+Canary releases are useful to test early changes that should not be released yet to `next` or `latest`.
+They are automatically triggered and released after a Pull Request merged into `master`, unless the commit message contains `[skip publish]`.

-NOTE that canary releases won't create git tags and version bump commits.
+Note that canary releases __will not create git tags and version bump commits__.